jdevstatic-tutorials/content-dev-workflow/README.md

 easily as it is using Markdown.
 That really fits for digital content writers, even for non-code.
-The most important is that, you can use GitHub without
+The most important is that you can use GitHub without
 Git.
 I don't want to use Git to simplify this workflow.
 Don't get me wrong,
 Git is a very powerful tool but